 Videogames

-Some games, typically farming sims like Stardew Valley, are considered more popular for women so they may be a good point to start.
+Some games, typically farming sims like Stardew Valley, have a large community of female gamers so they may be a good point to start.
 However, there are a growing number of women entering gaming as a whole, meaning you’ll always be able to find some sort of community no matter which game you choose.

 Hobbies for Women- Final Thoughts